Introduction to Early Judeo-Persian: Jewish Letters from Xinjiang to Cairo

 They include a wide variety of writings, from exegetical works (known as tafsīr), poetry, and religious/historical epics (composed from the 14th century onward), to legal documents and letters that detail daily life.

-Linguistically, Judeo-Persian texts are categorized into two main periods:
+Linguistically, the attested Judeo-Persian texts are categorized into two main periods:

 Exploring Early Judeo-Persian will give participants a deeper understanding of New Persian’s historical development and open doors to linguistically and historically valuable texts.